Debora Green: Plea bargain

-On April 13, the defense team notified district attorney Paul Morrison that Green wished to plea bargain.
-On April 17 the plea was made public when Debora Green appeared in court to plead no contest to five charges—two counts of capital murder, one of arson, and two of attempted first-degree murder.
+On April 13, Green's defense team notified district attorney Paul Morrison that she would agree to a plea bargain.
+On April 17 the plea was made public when Green appeared in court to plead no contest to five charges—two counts of capital murder, one of arson and two of attempted first-degree murder.
 In exchange for avoiding the death penalty, the no contest plea called for Green to accept a prison sentence of a minimum of forty years without the possibility of parole.
-Green denied being under the influence of any drug which would affect her judgment in making her plea or her ability to understand the proceedings in which she was participating.
+Green denied being under the influence of any drug that would affect her judgment in making her plea or her ability to understand the proceedings in which she was participating.

-After listening to a reading of the prosecution's case against her, Green read a statement to the court in which she said that she understood that the state had "substantial evidence" that she had caused her children's deaths, and that though her attorneys were prepared to provide evidence that she had not been in control of herself at the time of the children's deaths, she was choosing not to contest the state's evidence in the hope that the end of the case would allow her family, especially her surviving daughter, to begin to heal.
+After listening to a reading of the prosecution's case against her, Green read a statement to the court in which she said that she understood that the State had "substantial evidence" that she had caused her children's deaths, and that though her attorneys were prepared to provide evidence that she had not been in control of herself at the time of the children's deaths, she was choosing not to contest the state's evidence in the hope that the end of the case would allow her family, especially her surviving daughter, to begin to heal.
 In a subsequent press conference, defense counsel Dennis Moore told reporters, "She is accepting responsibility for [the crimes]" but said that "I don't think she ever intended to kill her children."

 Green was formally sentenced on May 30, 1996, following testimony by the psychologist who had adjudged her competency.
 According to Dr. Marilyn Hutchinson, Green was immature and lacked the adult-level ability to cope with emotion.
 Green read another statement to the court and was formally sentenced to two concurrent forty-year prison sentences, minus the one hundred and ninety-one days she had already served.
 Green is serving her sentence at the Topeka Correctional Facility.
 As of August 2012, Kansas Department of Corrections records show her earliest possible release date as November 21, 2035—when she will be 84 years old.